vice2000/nyt_article_archive/readme.md

 ```

 - Sign up for a free [Developer Account](https://developer.nytimes.com) with the New York Times and obtain an API key
-- Optional: Create SSL-Key & Certificate for your local environment, see [https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) if you want to request your local dummy data via SSL
+- Create SSL-Key & Certificate for your local environment, see [https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) to retrieve local dummy data through SSL.
+All of the SSL config here is just needed to make SSL requests work with local dummy data hence Node's `https` module is used to submit the actual API request.
 - Create an .env file in the project's root directory:
 ```
 NYT_ARCHIVE_API_KEY=YOUR_KEY
-SSLKEY=/path/to/your.key
+SSLKEY=/path/to/your.key #local SSL-Key
-SSLCERT=/path/to/your.key.crt
+SSLCERT=/path/to/your.key.crt #local SSL-Certifificate
-USE_LOCAL_DATA=true # set to 'false' to call the actual Live API NODE_TLS_REJECT_UNAUTHORIZED = "0"
+USE_LOCAL_DATA=true #request local dummy data instead of the actual live API NODE_TLS_REJECT_UNAUTHORIZED = "0" #necessary to avoid errors with the local SSL cert
-ENVIRONMENT=development
 ```
 #### Running Locally